Rapid Reaction: Red Sox 3, Yankees 2 (10)

 By Andrew Marchand | ESPNNewYork.com

-QUESTION OF THE NIGHT: What do you think of Girardi's decision to bring in Hughes?
+QUESTION OF THE NIGHT: What did you think of Girardi's decision to bring in Hughes?